 Whether you enjoy working on the lawn or in your garden, yard work really takes a toll on your body.
 Pulling weeds, pushing a lawnmower, raking the soil – all equal a sore lower back and shoulders.
 Massage therapy can help reduce inflammation in these areas and relieve pain.
 Specific trigger point therapy can offer significant pain relief for these areas and get you back out in the yard in no time.

 The truth is, there is really no bad time to get a massage (certain medical conditions aside).
-However, the summer is often one of the busier times of year.
-Plans and activities seem to fill every box of the calender, giving yourself little time for TLC.
-Now is a great time to book a massage for you time.
+However, the summer is often one of the busier times of the year.
+Plans and activities seem to fill every box of the calendar, giving you little time for TLC.
+Now is a great time to book a massage for your time.

 Photo by pexels.com